 In Hall County, Georgia, transportation by rail is available for freight and commuters through:

-The Northeast Georgia Inland Port, Georgia’s second inland terminal, will be developed on 104 acres in the Gateway Industrial Centre near Highway 365.
-Set to open in 2023, the new inland port will be operated by the Georgia Ports Authority and served by Norfolk Southern.
+The Northeast Georgia Inland Port, an inland port container terminal, will be developed on 104 acres in the Gateway Industrial Centre near Highway 365.
+Set to open in 2026, the new inland port will be operated by the Georgia Ports Authority and served by Norfolk Southern.

 The closest deep-water port is in Savannah, Georgia, 300 miles to the south via interstate.
 There is a second Georgia port in Brunswick, with the other options being Charleston, South Carolina and Jacksonville, Florida.